All Episodes

 She didn't lose the election.

-Let me let me ask this.
+All right, let me ask this.

-There won't be any evidence of collusion because he wants to get out of it because he doesn't want to be dragged into the whole issue of uranium one, which he was involved in and should have acted on.
+There won't be any evidence of collusion because he wants to get out of it because he doesn't want to be dragged into the whole issue of Uranium One, which he was involved in and should have acted on.

 Our ultimate goal is Trump.